 Additional weight was saved by employing aluminum wheels with hollow spokes, which according to Harley are the lightest the company has ever produced.
 Tires are Harley-Davidson-branded Michelin motorcycle tires with a 120/70-18 running up front and 180/55-17 bringing up the rear.

 Front suspension is handled by an inverted, Showa Big Piston Fork with a single, coil-over rear shock, both of which are tuneable.

-You can’t have an electronic motorcycle without some cool gadgetry, and the LiveWire delivers with what looks to be about a 6 to 8 inch TFT LED display the provides a host of diagnostic and v performance information.
+You can’t have an electronic motorcycle without some cool gadgetry, and the LiveWire delivers with what looks to be about a 6 to 8 inch TFT LED display that provides a host of diagnostic and performance information.
 There is also the ability to choose from a Range or Power mode depending on the type of riding you’ll be doing.

 As stated earlier, the Motor Company is using the LiveWire as a meter to gauge interest and input from both its hardcore fans and the general public worldwide.
 To help facilitate that endeavor, Harley is kicking off a Route 66 tour next week that will run through the end of the year stopping at 30 dealerships along the way.
 During this time select consumers will be able to ride and provide feedback on the bike, and even those who don’t ride will be able to get a feel for the power of Project LiveWire though a simulated riding experience called Jumpstart.
 In 2015, the Project LiveWire Experience will continue in the U.S. and expand into Canada and Europe.